jeremycook123/java21-junit5-archetype/README.md

-# Maven Quickstart Archetype - Java 21 + JUnit5
+# Maven Quickstart Archetype - Java 21 + Spring Boot

 ## Summary
-The project is a Maven archetype for Java 21 and JUnit5
+The project is a Maven archetype for Java 21 and Spring Boot

 ## Prerequisites
 * JDK 21